Debate on gas contract secrecy overshadows EU quest for energy union

 However, analyst Tim Boersma of the Brookings Institution in Washington said transparency alone would not solve the problem.
 “The focus should be on increasing competition, foremost by (infrastructure) investments to integrate markets,” he said.

-Cheaper oil LCOc1, which has knock-on effects for gas prices, has improved the position of Poland’s state-run PGNiG PGW.WA.
-The company is renegotiating with Gazprom, as are German utilities such as RWE (RWEG.DE).
+Cheaper oil, which has knock-on effects for gas prices, has improved the position of Poland’s state-run PGNiG .
+The company is renegotiating with Gazprom, as are German utilities such as RWE.